jbsparrow/CyberDropDownloader/docs/reference/configuration-options/global-settings/general.md

 You can google "what is my user agent" to get yours.

 {% hint style="info" %}
 If you use flaresolverr, this value MUST match with flaresolverr's user agent.
-Otherwirse, flaresolverr cookies won't work
+Otherwise, flaresolverr cookies won't work
 {% endhint %}